mylisabox/lisa-plugins-manager/README.md

-# trailpack-plugins-manager
+# lisa-plugins-manager
-Manage plugin system for Trails project
+Manage plugin system for L.I.S.A.